eslint/eslint/docs/src/use/configure/configuration-files.md

 ## Configuration File Resolution

 When ESLint is run on the command line, it first checks the current working directory for `eslint.config.js`.
-If the file is not found, it looks to the next parent directory for the file.
-This search continues until either the file is found or the root directory is reached.
+If that file is found, then the search stops, otherwise it checks for `eslint.config.mjs`.
+If that file is found, then the search stops, otherwise it checks for `eslint.config.cjs`.
+If none of the files are not found, it checks the parent directory for each file.
+This search continues until either a config file is found or the root directory is reached.

 You can prevent this search for `eslint.config.js` by using the `-c` or `--config` option on the command line to specify an alternate configuration file, such as: